jasonmklug/multi-discipline/_posts/2014-11-10-podcast-discovery-and-recommendation.md

 category: problems
 ---

-If you, like me, are widely curious and always thirsty for new ideas, you *ought to* consider the rise of podcasting as a medium to be nothing short of revolutionary.
+If you, like me, are widely curious and always trying to expose yourself to new ideas, you *ought to* consider the rise of podcasting as a medium to be nothing short of revolutionary.
 For someone who carries an intense interest in a few subjects — and a passing interest in many, many more — the *right kind* of podcast can offer the caliber of insight that used to require tuition and a lecture hall (and often does so through hosts and guests with engaging personalities and an infectious passion for the subject matter).

 I’ve posted [the "Maker" subset of my podcasts subscriptions](/podcasts).
 That grid shows about 1/3 the *total* list of feeds through which [my podcatcher of choice](https://overcast.fm) iterates every time it checks for new episodes (most of these podcasts post on a weekly schedule).